bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

   instance and the new MongoDB Backup Agent instance to function correctly.

-* Please refer to
-  :ref:`Configure Users and Access Control for MongoDB <Step 13: Configure Users and Access Control for MongoDB>` to create and configure the new BigchainDB, MongoDB Monitoring Agent and MongoDB Backup Agent users on the cluster.
+* Please refer to :ref:`configure-users-and-access-control-for-mongodb` to create and configure the new BigchainDB, MongoDB Monitoring Agent and MongoDB Backup Agent users on the cluster.

 .. note::
    You will not have to create the MongoDB replica set or create the admin user, as they already exist.